 First piece of hers performed at a concert: Six variations on a minor sixth, sounded serial, in response to Sven Ingo-Koch’s directive to, as Melissa Hui put it, “explode” the music.

 Successful and fun improvisor and performer at school, then… what to do after?
 Study voice?
 Okay, Anne Marie Ketchum in Pasadena.
-No one had met a composer before, so she slowly stopped becoming one.
+No one that she met in daily life had met a composer before, so she slowly stopped becoming one.

-Time to learn music though: opera singing, temperament, viola, bucket drumming, improvising, teaching.
+Time to learn how to play music: opera singing, temperament, viola, bucket drumming, improvising, teaching.
 Go so far away that you forgot where you came from.
 “Didn’t you used to compose?” asked Aaron Finbloom.

 She likes videogames.